Joshua-Moe/Project_02_ETL/README.md

 # Project_02_ETL
 Project 02 - UNCC-VIRT-DATA-PT-03-2024-U-LOLC-MTTH

-We webscraped an html page sourced from Wikipedia to obtain a dataframe of state bird by state.
+We webscraped an html page sourced from Wikipedia to obtain a dataframe of state birds by state.
 Next, merged this dataframe with a congressional dataset by state information.
-Last, performered filting by rows only containing senate members and dropping columns on middle name and suffix.
+Last, performered filtering by rows only containing senate members and dropping columns on middle name and suffix.
 Uploaded to a database.

 Citations